What To Know About Prescreened Offers

 DMAchoice.org

-DMAchoice.org also has an Email Preference Service that lets you get fewer marketing emails.
-Registration is free and will last for six years.
-To learn more read How To Get Less Spam in Your Email.
+DMAchoice.org also has an Email Preference Service that lets you get less unsolicited commercial email.
+Registration is free and will last for 10 years.
+To learn more about what options you have for dealing with unwanted email, read How To Get Less Spam in Your Email.